Are Dental X-Rays Safe for my Child?

 - Cone Beam Computerized Tomography: provides a 3-D view to help check the spacing and development of your child’s teeth

-Why can dental X-rays can be important for children?
+Why are dental X-rays important for children?

 Dental X-rays can allow your child’s dentist to see far beyond what a visual examination can reveal.
-They can be especially useful if your dentist sees sign of cavities, decay, poor health, or crowding of the teeth.
+They can be especially useful if your dentist sees signs of cavities, decay, poor health, or crowding of the teeth.

 Are dental X-rays dangerous for children?